-a.
-Identify and review technology issues affecting employees' terms and conditions of employment and explore issues of mutual concern pertaining to the application of technology to work performed by members of the professional services negotiating unit.
+- a.
+Identify and review technology issues affecting employees' terms and conditions of employment and explore issues of mutual concern pertaining to the application of technology to work performed by members of the professional services negotiating unit. - b.
+Mutually agreed upon activities of the Statewide Technology Committee shall be funded pursuant to Section 21.2 of this Agreement.